Applying for Aid

 Dependency Status

-Please note that not living with parents, not being claimed on parents' tax forms, or parents' refusal to help pay for college does not make a student an independent student for purposes of applying for federal financial aid.
-If your parents are unwilling to provide their information on the FAFSA, please visit studentaid.gov for more details.
+Not living with parents, not being claimed on parents' tax forms, or parents' refusal to help pay for college does not make a student an independent student for purposes of applying for federal financial aid.
+If parents are unwilling to provide their information on the FAFSA, please visit studentaid.gov for more details.

-In certain situations, a student can submit their FAFSA without their parents' information if they have no contact with their parents for the unique circumstances:
+In certain situations, a student can submit their FAFSA without their parents' information if they have no contact with their parents due to unique circumstances:

 - A student's parents are incarcerated